ThePerspicacious/multi-stream-signal-monitor/README.md

 # Multi-Stream Signal Monitor

+I built this while running a live signal operation across multiple Telegram channels.
+Standard monitoring scripts kept failing on edge cases I kept hitting in production — so I designed one that handled all of them.

 Most monitoring tools break when the signal gets noisy.
 This one was built specifically for that.
+Built to run 24/7 in production — not a script you babysit.

 ---